gabriellavlara/Master-thesis/Organizational/Next Steps & TO-DOs.md

 # Next Steps (Breadcrumbs)

 ### 15.12.25
 1. Auto save in LIST OF DICTS whenever i call run_llm function --> waaay more efficient
 2. Decide how to store information if ONE prompt generates TWO tweets -> should each be stored in a diff row?
 Yes, if possible.
-3. Write AUTO SAVING in jsonl files to make sure info is not lost even after kernel is disconnected
+3. Write AUTO SAVING in jsonl files to make sure info is not lost even after kernel is disconnected --> or parquet files
 4. Scale it a bit.
 Run f.e. each prompt variation (let's say i'll have 10) with a different model (I have 3 for now) and with different versions of the news article (2, for now) and different n_shots (0,1).
 In total, would be 120 generated instances?

-- **Idea**:
+- **Ideas**:
 Evaluate different prompts given fluency, quality, adequacy, coherence, "human-likeliness", correctness, naturalness, hallucination, "consistency" --> could do that by prompting another LLM to evaluate on those aspects.

 Number of character diff, semantic similarity

+Define "disinformation"-traits (f.e. numerical fabrication, change in associated people)

 ### 05.12.25